-PHI 395 CLASSICAL & CONTEMPORARY VIRTUE ETHICS 3 Credit Hours
+PHI 395 CLASSICAL & CONTEMPORARY VIRTUE ETHICS

 Examines ethical theories in the western philosophical tradition which are centered on the concept of an ethical virtue.
 Questions considered: What is the nature of ethical virtue?
 What is the content of specific virtues such as practical wisdom and justice?
 Is it rational to be an ethically virtuous person?
 And what is the relationship between happiness and ethical virtue?
 Classical and medieval virtue theories are explored through the study of the foundational writings of Aristotle and Aquinas.
 The revival of virtue ethics in the mid-twentieth century will be explored through the study the works of contemporary virtue ethicists such as Anscombe, Foot, MacIntyre, and Hursthouse.
 Prerequisite: PHI 215.
-Fall, even-numbered years.
+As needed.